Recall alert: Air rifle can ‘unexpectedly discharge’

-(WKBN) – About 1,400 firearms are being recalled for discharging even if the safety is on.
+(WKBN) – About 1,400 air rifles are being recalled for discharging even if the safety is on.

 The product is the DIANA Stormrider Gen 2 Air Rifle.